-- 3.4.3.56 To develop municipal funding sources including partnerships with various levels of government and the private sector to support artists, cultural programs, events and facilities, including through implementation of the City-Wide Public Art Program. - 3.4.3.57 To prepare up-to-date mapping of cultural resources in Vaughan to be used as a resource in planning, land use and economic development decisions. - 3.4.3.58 To recognize the VMC as a cultural and creative hub for the City by: - a. planning for cultural spaces, facilities and activities in its design; - directing new City-wide arts facilities, new multipurpose event and creative spaces, including a large performing arts theatre or visual arts centre, to locate in the VMC;
+- 3.4.3.57 To promote a full range of arts and cultural programs and activities throughout the city that reflect the diversity of Vaughan, including large arts and cultural events that draw participants from the Greater Golden Horseshoe and beyond. - 3.4.3.58 To develop municipal funding sources, including partnerships with various levels of government and the private sector to support artists, cultural programs, events and facilities, including implementation of the City-Wide Public Art Program. - 3.4.3.59 To prepare up-to-date mapping of cultural resources in Vaughan to be used as a resource in planning, land use and economic development decisions. - 3.4.3.60 To recognize the Vaughan Metropolitan Centre as a cultural and creative hub for the City by: - a. planning for cultural spaces, facilities and activities in its design;